 If you’re looking for an inexpensive fitness tracker that doesn’t compromise on features, you’re in luck.
 The latest generation of Chinese fitness wearables offers a wide range of different features to choose from at budget prices.
 In many cases these are fully featured smartwatches that also offer activity tracking functions.

 Essential reading: Wearables that won’t break the bank

 One common feature you will find with all Chinese gadgets are the incredibly low prices.
 Smartwatches typically sell for less than $50, and fitness trackers for about half this price.
-Chinese manufacturers are looking to expand to the West.
-You can, for example, purchase the popular Xiaomi trackers at Amazon now.
+Chinese manufacturers are looking to expand to the West and you can purchase many of them on Amazon now.
 For others, you can opt for one of the dedicated sellers such as GearBest, which has US and EU warehouses.

 Read on for our selection of the top fitness trackers if you’ve decided to go down down the Chinese route.